15 Valentine’s Day Ideas for homeschooled kids

-Whether you are looking for academic assignments, ministry ideas or art projects, look no further!
-Here are 15 Valentine’s Day ideas, broken down by subject, to add some pizzazz to your homeschooling.
+Whether you are want to incorporate Valentine’s activities into your homeschooling, ministry ideas or art projects, look no further!
+Here are 15 Valentine’s Day ideas for homeschooled kids.
+They’re broken down by subject, fun, and ministry.

 1. Did you know the original St. Valentine was said to be a Christian martyr?
 Noting that there are a few different versions of the St. Valentine’s legend, have your middle/high schooler research and create a short oral report about St. Valentine’s life and death and present it to your family.